SharonaBadloe/Traditional-and-Neural-Semantic-Role-Labeling/README.md

 The features chosen for the baseline system are: token, lemma, POS tags, n-grams.The most common and most simple features are lemma and token.
 A token is “the word or the punctuation mark as it appears in the sentence” (Abu-Jbara and Radev, 2012, p.331) while a lemma is the root form of a token (ibid); for instance, the word “undivided” within a sentence is a token and “divide” would be the corresponding lemma.
 They both are beneficial because they divide the text data into pieces and thus make it easier for the classifier to distinguish.
 Apart from lemmatization and tokenization, Part of Speech (POS), is also a commonly used feature in NLP tasks.
 POS is used to connect a token in text data to its grammatical definition.
 To improve the performance of these features, since some predicates may consist of multiple words, it can be helpful to include additional features that look at the surrounding cues, for instance, previous token, previous lemma, or n-grams (Lapponi et al., 2012).
 The feature n-gram is used to look at the left and/or right candidate cues (Lapponi et al., 2012) and can be used on a token-, a word-, or a sentence-level.

+- Feature ablation and baseline briefly mention the steps

 ### 3.2 Advanced Features